NCIPR Seizes About P13.73B Worth of Counterfeit Goods in Jan-July 2019

 The National Committee on Intellectual Property Rights (NCIPR), in January to July this year, successfully prevented counterfeit goods, with a running approximate total value of P13.73 billion, from getting into the hands of consumers.

 Seizure operations of the National Bureau of Investigation (NBI) contributed to the bulk of the value with a P9.32 billion haul.
-Customs followed with a haul worth P3.90 billion and the Food and Drug Administration with P2.82 billion.
+Customs followed with a haul worth P3.90 billion.

 According to partially validated data which cover P1.83 billion or a fifth of the total inventory for the seven months, majority of the fake items were cigarettes and alcohol products.
 This segment took up 25% or P456.80 million of the total validated inventories.